All

 14. Is payment adjustment applied before or after sequestration?

-The MIPS payment adjustment percentage is applied to the Medicare paid amount for covered professional services furnished by a MIPS eligible clinician after calculating deductible and coinsurance amounts but before sequestration.
+Sequestration is the automatic reduction in Medicare fee-for-service (FFS) payments.
+The MIPS payment adjustment percentage is applied to the Medicare paid amount for covered professional services.
+This occurs after calculating deductible and coinsurance amounts but before sequestration.

 15. How are Medicare payment adjustments applied to Globally Billed Services?